 - The ormr longships lie ready to embark on new adventures.

 - The úlfhéðnar warriors are waiting for the next full moon.

-- The mighty eagle rises, brought west by the Gothunni, and Saxons, who some believe are descended from the Saka-Wusun.)
+- The mighty eagle rises, brought west by the Gothunni, and Saxons, who some believe are descended from the Saka-Wusun.

 Often mistaken for a raven, the iconic eagle emblem on the Verjaseiðr artwork was introduced to Europe by the Scythians and the Huns thousands of years ago.
-The eagle became the emblem of the Goths, the Anglo-Saxons, the Swedes, and other tribes of ancient Europe.
+The eagle became the family emblem of the Goths, the Anglo-Saxons, the Swedes, and other tribes of ancient Europe.